missfdu/notes/Git.md

 [Learn Git Branching](https://learngitbranching.js.org/) : A interactive way to learn git vividly

-a commit is a basic element, like
+a commit is a basic element

 a branch points at a commit